 McKinsey & Company

 Next Generation Women Leaders North America: McKinsey passionately believes in developing outstanding female leaders and promoting gender diversity, both at our firm and in the world at large.
-We invite you to take the next step of your own leadership journey by applying to join us for our Next Generation Women Leaders 2017 event, to be held June 15-17, 2017 outside of Washington, DC.
+We invite you to take the next step of your own leadership journey by applying to join us for our Next Generation Women Leaders event.

 Wells Fargo is committed to developing the leaders of tomorrow, and as part of that commitment, we are proud to host programs targeted at undergraduate sophomores.
 A select group of high-achieving students, inclusive of minorities, females, protected veterans, people with disabilities and lesbian, gay, bisexual, and transgender (LGBT), will be invited to participate.
 All travel expenses, including airfare, hotel accommodations, meals, and other transportation, will be paid by Wells Fargo.
 Deadlines for these programs are in the fall.

 Sophomore Diversity Summit: Provides summer opportunities for top undergraduate sophomores who are interested in careers in Investment Banking or Sales & Trading.
 During the conference, you will interact with a variety of our team members, including senior leaders and analysts, while increasing your understanding of financial services.
 You will also have an opportunity to interview with hiring managers for summer internships in the WFS Sophomore Summer Analyst Program.

 Women on Wall Street: Provides summer opportunities for top undergraduate sophomore who are interested in Investment Banking or Sales & Trading.
 During the Forum, you will interact with a variety of team members, including senior leaders and analysts, while increasing your understanding of financial services.